Lightning-AI/litgpt/howto/finetune_full.md

 ```

-The finetuning the falcon-7b model requires at least 8 GPUs with ~40 GB memory each.
+Finetuning the falcon-7b model requires at least 8 GPUs with ~40 GB memory each.

 You can speed up training by setting the `devices` variable in the script to utilize more GPUs if available.
 Depending on the available GPU memory, you can also tune the `micro_batch_size` parameter to utilize the GPU efficiently.

 This script will save checkpoints periodically to the `out_dir` directory.
 If you are finetuning different models or on your own dataset, you can specify an output directory with your preferred name: